riccardodebenedictis/riccardodebenedictis.github.io/research.md

 ### Inductive reasoning

 Inductive reasoning attempts to generate, e.g., from a set of examples, the rules which allow the previous forms of reasoning.
 After numerous examples are taken to be a conclusion that follows from a precondition, a rule is hypothesized.

+### Putting things together

+Each of the foregoing forms of reasoning has its strengths and weaknesses, both technical and intrinsic.
+A theme that I have always considered interesting concerns the development of architectures capable of orchestrating these different forms of reasoning, so as to exploit their strengths in a homogeneous way.

 ## References
 [<a name="r1"></a>1] De Benedictis, Riccardo, and Cesta, Amedeo.
 "Lifted Heuristics for Timeline-based Planning."
 ECAI 2020.
 IOS Press, 2020.
 2330-2337 ([pdf](https://ebooks.iospress.nl/volumearticle/55157)).